 Under the Act, it is mandatory for promoters of any lottery to register with the deputy commissioner of lottery tax and pay a weekly advance of an amount assessed by the deputy commissioner.
 The promoter is also required to submit records to the lottery department on a regular basis.

+Rummy, poker and bridge, are among the popular card games played in Maharashtra.
+However, the law leaves much to be desired when it comes to issues of legality.
 For the most part, poker and rummy are considered games of skill but the Maharashtra Government is still not clear on the legal status of these card games.

-were arrested by police from Andheri Gymkhana in Mumbai in August 2011 under the Bombay Prevention of Gambling Act, 1887 for playing Rummy and Bridge got relief from the Bombay High Court.
+In 2012, according to media reports, 17 senior citizens who were arrested by police from Andheri Gymkhana in Mumbai in August 2011 under the Bombay Prevention of Gambling Act, 1887 for playing Rummy and Bridge got relief from the Bombay High Court.
 Each of the petitioners was awarded around $17 each while two women were to receive $435 each.

 Rummy, also known as Paplu in Maharashtra, is one of the most popular games played at clubs, kitty parties, and even during train or bus journeys by commuters, to and from work.
 The game is usually played for small stakes since the laws are still ambiguous even though the Supreme Court ruled that games of skill like rummy are legal to play under current laws.

 This was evident in MJ Shivani v.
 State of Karnataka (1995) and State of Andhra Pradesh v.
 K. Satyanarayana where the judge observed that a considerable amount of skill is required in the game of rummy.
 Only rummy with stakes is not permissible in clubs.